Lung Cancer Prevention

 Lung cancer prevention means avoiding the lung cancer risk factors and increasing the protective factors that can be controlled so that a person's chance of developing cancer decreases.

-The first step in lung cancer prevention is knowing the risk factors.
-Researchers have identified the following lung cancer risk factors:
+The first step in the prevention of lung cancer is knowing the risk factors.
+Researchers have identified the following lung cancer risk factors:- Smoking

 Smoking